-The syllabus provides learners with an opportunity to study both the practical and theoretical aspects of physical education.
+The syllabus provides learners with opportunity to study both the practical and theoretical aspects of physical education.
 It is designed to encourage enjoyment in physical activity by providing learners with an opportunity to take part in a range of physical activities and develop an understanding of effective and safe physical performance.
-This helps learners to develop an appreciation of the necessity for sound understanding of the principles, practices and training that underpin improved performance, better health and well- being.
-It provides an excellent foundation for the study of PDHPE in the HSC and in the Diploma Programme, with Sport Exercise and Health Science.
+This helps learners develop an appreciation of the necessity for a sound understanding of the principles, practices and training that underpin improved performance, better health and well-being.
+This course provides an excellent foundation for the study of Health and Movement Science in the HSC and in the Diploma Programme, with new Sports, Exercise and Health Science (SEHS)